skeletora/RobocodeGA/DanCode/ParallelRun/README.md

+# UPDATES #
+   * Minor change to RunRobocode.py to accomidate new naming schemem for GenericBot.

 # driver.py #

 The main executable.
 This generates 37 different genes and runs them in parallel.
 The results are printed.
 This will probably be replaced.